tdshipley/tdshipley.github.io/events.md

 permalink: /events/
 ---

-Seen me speak at a meetup, conference or would like to?

 Upcoming and previous dates are listed below with links to the slides.
-The slides have a references page at the end which isn't covered at the event.
+References are included on a final slide which isn't covered at the event.

 ## Verifying Relationships: Consumer-Driven Contract Tests and Microservices